Starving Student's Survival Strategies

 Here’s looking at you, kid… (Part 1 of 2)

-Want another idea for an affordable date?
+Want another idea for a fun, affordable date?
 Then read on….

 What you will need:

-- 2 fully charged digital cameras… One for you, and your date can bring theirs.
-Make sure you have lots of memory (empty cards preferrably, you will see why later)
+– 2 fully charged digital cameras… One for you, and your date can bring theirs.
+Make sure you have lots of memory (empty cards preferably, you will see why later)

 - pack some healthy snacks (granola bars, fruits, etc.)